jonaprieto/specs/src/glossary.md

 over (partially ordered) time.

-- The *state of the world* is the set of data related to the "real world" that is stored by the agents.
+- The *state of the world* is the set of data related to the "real world" that is observed by and of interest to the agents.

 # System